List of Spanish Armed Forces unit mottoes

 The Spanish Armed Forces have a number of mottoes that show the spirit and virtues of the units that form them.

-The motto of the Armed Forces, common yet unofficial, is Todo por la patria (Spanish for "Everything for the Motherland").
+The motto of the Armed Forces, common yet unofficial, is Todo por la patria (Spanish for "Everything for the Fatherland").

 Notice that it is not required that the units listed here keep active, only their belonging to the Spanish Armed Forces.
 All mottoes are in Spanish if not specified otherwise.